userdw/RaspberryPi_3_Starter_Kit/03_Proximity_Indicator/README.md

 ### Assemble the modules following these steps:
 1. Plug the Raspberry Pi IO Expansion Shield to the top of Raspberry Pi 3,
-2. Plug the LED Module to the header on the I/O Expansion Shield labelled **9**,
+2. Plug the LED Module to the header on the Raspberry Pi IO Expansion Shield labelled **9**,
-3. Plug the Buzzer Module to the header on the I/O Expansion Shield labelled **2**,
+3. Plug the Buzzer Module to the header on the Raspberry Pi IO Expansion Shield labelled **2**,
-4. Plug the IR Sensor to the header on the I/O Expansion Shield labelled **A0**,
+4. Plug the IR Sensor to the header on the Raspberry Pi IO Expansion Shield labelled **A0**,
 5. Run the [Proximity_Indicator](/03_Proximity_Indicator/Proximity_Indicator) code into Raspberry Pi 3 using Python.

 If there are no mistakes, LED Module should blink faster as the object gets near, and Buzzer Module should beep faster as well.
 On the contrary, LED Module should blink slower as the objects gets further, and Buzzer Module should beep slower as well.